soundforest/sound-forest/README.md

-# Sound Forest
+# Concrète Mixer

 ## About

-Sound Forest is an ambient jukebox program for the Raspberry Pi.
+Concrète Mixer is an ambient jukebox program for the Raspberry Pi.
 It plays two different files simultaneously, while also feeding them through an independent effects chain.
 The files used and the effects used are arbitrary.

-The intention of Sound Forest is to be a kind of aural kaleidoscope spinning out sounds in random combinations.
-The name Sound Forest is a metaphor whereby the app takes the user on a meandering walk through a forest of different sounds.
+The intention of Concrète Mixer is to be a kind of aural kaleidoscope spinning out sounds in random combinations.
+The name Concrète Mixer is a metaphor whereby the app takes the user on a meandering walk through a forest of different sounds.
 Each walk is and therefore each perspective on the sounds is unique.

-If you like ambient music or field recordings are are an inveterate mystic or dreamer, Sound Forest should be just your sort of thing.
-Alternatively, if you are interested in tinkering with audio programming and the Raspberry Pi generally, Sound Forest can be examined and altered.
+If you like ambient music or field recordings are are an inveterate mystic or dreamer, Concrète Mixer should be just your sort of thing.
+Alternatively, if you are interested in tinkering with audio programming and the Raspberry Pi generally, Concrète Mixer can be examined and altered.

 ### What does it sound like?